Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Make a Simple Toad Abode

 Quick and easy, this undecorated version of the toad house boasts a naturally aging mossy patina.
 A light hammer strike against the rim of the flowerpot produced the chipped opening.
-The terracotta is both tough and brittle, and is difficult to break cleanly.
-Try to break out a semi-circular opening about 2 inches across, though the size and shape is not critical.
+The terracotta is both tough and brittle and is difficult to break cleanly.
+Try to break out a semi-circular opening about 2 inches across, though the size and shape are not critical.

 The roof of the toad abode is the moss-filled saucer, placed on top of the inverted flowerpot.
 Fill the saucer with potting mix, and press pieces of moss into the soil.

 Keep the moss moist until it takes root in the soil.
 Place the finished toad house in a shady area of the garden, near groups of perennials or near the base of a small shrub.
 Bury the rim into the soil to stabilize the pot.

 - Toads are found across the US and Europe, so even if you haven't seen one, toads might be living in your garden.

 - Toads eat slugs, snails, grasshoppers and other little critters that like to eat your plants.

 - Toads do not cause warts, but they do excrete a poisonous substance from glands at the back of their head and behind their ears that makes them unpleasant tasting prey for birds.
 Always wash your hands after handling a toad.